Updated July 29, 2023

 |Double taxation under the C Corp structure both at the corporate and personal levels.||No double taxation policy exists when a company files for the S Corp structure.|

 Selecting between the above methods can impact the business long-term plans and growth strategies of the corporations.
 Looking at the differences and the options, the owners of the business should be clear whether to file for C Corp or S Corp, which also depends on factors like the stage of the business, long-term plans of the business, and the amount of capital the owners intend to invest in the business.
 Generally, S Corp is more popular with smaller businesses because of likely tax savings, and C Corp is popular with larger companies because of the greater flexibility to raise capital.

 This has been a guide to C Corp vs S Corp.
-Here, we also discuss the C Corp vs S Corp key differences with infographics and a comparison table.
+Here, we also discuss the C Corp vs S Corp key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more.